-11.2 First relapse in non-transplant eligible patients
+11.2 Second line in non-transplant eligible patients

-- For patients who are transplant ineligible, either since diagnosis or who are not candidates for second autograft having been autografted in the past, carfilzomib + dexamethasone can be considered as above. - In patients with cardiac problems a bortezomib-based regime may be preferred in patients who did not receive this at induction and has the advantage of subcutaneous administration (carfilzomib has to be administered intravenously), though bortezomib can rarely be associated with heart failure so it is not without potential cardiac complications. - If bortezomib was given as first line treatment under the criteria above then a thalidomide or lenalidomide containing regimen may be offered as a second line option.
+- For patients who are transplant ineligible, either since diagnosis or who are not candidates for second autograft having been autografted in the past, carfilzomib + dexamethasone can be considered as above. - In patients with cardiac problems a bortezomib-based regime may be preferred in patients who did not receive this at induction and has the advantage of subcutaneous administration (carfilzomib has to be administered intravenously), though bortezomib can rarely be associated with heart failure so it is not without potential cardiac complications. - If bortezomib was given as first line treatment then a thalidomide or lenalidomide containing regimen may be offered as a second line option and IRD (see third line options below) is again attractive whilst allowed during covid epidemic.

-11.3 Second relapse
+11.3 Third line